Table of Contents

 - Steep learning curve

-- No official mobile app (third-party options like KeePassDX)
+- No official mobile app (third-party options like KeePassDX for Android, Strongbox for iOS)

 - Manual sync across devices (via Dropbox, Syncthing, etc.)

-Best for: Technical users who want complete control over their data and do not mind manual setup.
+Best for: Technical users who want complete control over their data and do not mind manual setup and configuration.

 LastPass — Fallen from Grace

 Once the most popular password manager, LastPass has suffered multiple serious security breaches.
 In their most notable breach, encrypted user vaults were stolen.
-While the encryption should protect the data, users with weak master passwords may be at risk.
+While the encryption should protect the data, users with weak master passwords may be at risk — and attackers have all the time in the world to crack those vaults offline.

-Our recommendation: If you currently use LastPass, consider migrating to Bitwarden or 1Password.
-Both offer import tools to make the switch easy.
+Our recommendation: If you currently use LastPass, consider migrating to Bitwarden or 1Password immediately.
+Both offer import tools to make the switch easy, and migration typically takes less than 10 minutes.

 How to Choose

-- Gradually update weak and reused passwords with generated ones
+- Gradually update weak and reused passwords with generated ones.
+Start with your most critical accounts: email, banking, and social media

 Share this article